 - Bibbidi Bobbidi Boutique – get photographs before and after the magical transformation.

 - Select Dining Locations – If you dine at any of the following locations AND purchase the photos offered tableside, those photos can be added to your Disney’s PhotoPass account.
+If you have purchased Memory Maker these photos will be included

 - Cinderella’s Royal Table at Magic Kingdom Park (photos included with meal price)